 This particular shovel shows signs of having had the shank rivets ground off and replaced.
 This would have been done to replace the handle at some point.

 The front of the blade is marked with a stamped letter "P".
 The letter "P" stamp indicates that the shovel was assigned to an engineering unit, also called a sapper unit.
-Next to the "P", there appears to be another faint stamped letter, or the edge portion of the traditional "SA in rectangle" stamp of the Finish Army.
+Next to the "P", there appears to be another faint stamped letter, or the edge portion of the traditional "SA in rectangle" stamp of the Finnish Army.
 The SA stamp may not have been hit solid, and only the corner was imprinted or the shovel has some unknown other letter designator in addition to the "P".

 On the back of the blade, I discovered the distinct, circular manufacturer's mark from the Russian manufacturer.
 This was an amazing and unexpected discovery!